← All ArticlesFree 6-Day Trial

 Protocol: 0.5–3 mg melatonin taken 60–90 minutes before bedtime.
 For migraine prevention specifically, 3 mg is the studied dose.
 For the general sleep-stabilization benefit, 0.5–1 mg is more physiologically appropriate and less likely to cause next-day grogginess.

-Herbal Remedies: Feverfew and Butterbur
+Natural Herbal Remedies for Migraines: Feverfew and Butterbur

 Feverfew (Tanacetum parthenium)